NBME Form 18 Block 1

 G) Squamous cell carcinoma

 A 27-year old man comes to the physician for a psychiatric evaluation at the request of his new employer because his coworkers think he is "very odd."
 He is employed as a computer repair specialist and lives alone.
 He refuses to socialize with anyone from work, and he has no friends that he sees regularly.
-He is extremely preoccupied with science fiction, the occult, and the afterlife, although he holds no particular religious beliefs.
-Which of the following personality disorders is the most likely explanation for his behavior?

 An 8-month old girl is brought to the physician by her mother because of a 3-week history of poor feeding, chronic diarrhea, and pale, foul-smelling stools.
 The mother says that the symptoms began with colicky abdominal pain following the introduction of solid food to the Infant's diet.
 There is a family history of gluten sensitivity.
 She is at the 60th percentile for length and 25th percentile for weight.
 Physical examination shows no other abnormalities.
 Dysfunction of which of the following cells is the most likely cause of this patient’s symptoms?